 Whirlpool Jet in Niagara Falls (New York)

 We called ahead to see what tour/time could accommodate our group.
-We called once the day before (we had a few hours to kill after Maid of the Mist) and all of the remaining rides were booked.
-So…I recommend giving a day or a few hours notice and making a reservation.
+We tried to get a last-minute same-day reservation, but all the spots were full.
+We were lucky to get one for the next day.
+So, I recommend giving a day or a few hours notice and making a reservation.

 We were having a go-with-the-flow vacation (and the weather didn’t always cooperate), but this is one of those experiences that needs a reservation.

-You need to arrive about 45 before your departure time to read and sign the participation agreement and attend a mandatory safety orientation.
-Anyone under the age of 18 needs an adult to sign for them.
+We arrived 45 minutes before our tour’s departure time to read and sign the participation agreement and attend a mandatory safety orientation.

-The Snazzy Outfits
+Dress Accordingly: The Snazzy Outfits

 We rode the Whirlpool Jet in the middle of June.
 All of us were given a blue plastic raincoat and a yellow and black raincoat (with a black hoodie) to wear.
 I felt like it was too many raincoats and we were so hot in those things.
-But, when we got down to the gorge and were drenched with the cold water, we were so glad we had on all of those layers.
+But when we got down to the gorge and were drenched with the cold water, we were so glad we had on all of those layers.

 Things you’ll need to bring: